Filroden/visage/README.md

             * **Subject**: You can override the texture used inside the ring (leave blank to use the main Visage image) and adjust the subject scale correction independently.
             * **Colours**: Define the Ring Colour and Background Colour.
             * **Effects**: Enable special ring animations like Pulse, Gradient, Wave, or Invisibility.
+        * **Token Dimensions** (width and height): Enter the size, in grid spaces, for the token's size.
+Note that this changes the actual token size and can have in-game impacts such as calculating cover, attack size, etc.
 4. **Delete Alternative Visages**: Click the trash icon to delete the **Visage**.
 5. **Save Changes**: If you make any changes (add new **Visage**, change a value in an existing **Visage**, or delete a **Visage**), the "Save Changes" button will highlight.
 Clicking it will save the changes and close the **Visage Configuration** window.